MicrosoftDocs/azure-devops-docs/docs/build-release/steps/test/publish-test-results.md

 [!INCLUDE [temp](../../_shared/version-tfs-2015-rtm.md)]

 ![icon](_img/publish-test-results-icon.png)
-Publishes the test results to TFS or Team Services when tests are run using a runner of your choice.
+Publishes the test results to TFS or VSTS when tests are run using a runner of your choice.

 The task supports popular test result formats